Soluto/stitch/docs/authorization_spec.md

 _Note the js-expression type is an example of a possible type and not planned to be implemented at this time._

-### Policy that uses a graphql query to fetch additional data and allows based on the results and an argument:
+### Policy that uses a graphql query to fetch additional data and allows based on the results and an argument

 ```yaml
 kind: Policy